AdamCodd/ObjectDetectAll/README.md

 This project requires:
 * Python 3.6+
 * [FFmpeg](https://ffmpeg.org/download.html) for video processing.
 Ensure FFmpeg is installed and accessible in your system's PATH.
 * [Gifsicle](https://www.lcdf.org/gifsicle/) for GIF optimization.
-If not installed, the script will output an non-optimized GIF instead (i.e the output size >> input size).
+If not installed, the script will output an unoptimized GIF instead (i.e the output size >> input size).

 ## Installation